 (5) If the appellant fails to appear, the Board may determine the appeal on such evidence as is available.

-[Appendix deleted in Gazette 16 Mar 2007 p.
+[Appendix deleted: Gazette 16 Mar 2007 p.
 973.]

 Notes

-1 This is a compilation of the Police Appeal Board Regulations and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 13 November 2009 of the Police Appeal Board Regulations and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table